Churchill magazine

 Are you going away?

-If a water pipe bursts when you're not at home, that could mean up to 250 gallons of water an hour escaping into your home.
+If a water pipe bursts when you're on holiday, that could mean up to 250 gallons of water an hour escaping into your home.
 So, if you're going away during cold weather, here are some tips to help prevent disasters.

 • Consider turning off the stopcock.
 If a pipe bursts, this will limit any escape of water.

-• If you can, leave the heating on and set it to 10°C (50F).
+• If you can, leave the heating on and set it to 12°C (54F).
 Pipework shouldn't get cold enough to freeze.

 • Open the loft hatch.
 You want warm air to reach your loft pipes or water tank.

-• Get a lookout.
-Ask a family member or friend to check in on things regularly.
-If there is a leak, this could limit the damage.
+• Ask a family member or friend to check in on things regularly.
+If there’s a leak, spotting it quickly could limit the damage.

 Related articles